All Episodes

 He and his friend diving partner Jim Bowden prepared for the deep dive for a year.

-Alright, they were preparing for an entire year.
+They were preparing for an entire year.

 Yeah.

-On April 6th, 1994, Exley and Bowden, accompanied by their support staff, undertook the simultaneous record attempt at Sectan, about 25 feet apart, each unable to see or help the other in case something went wrong.
+On April 6th, 1994, Exley and Bowden, accompanied by their support staff, undertook the simultaneous record attempt at Ziktan about 25 feet apart, each unable to see or help the other in case something went wrong.

 Instead, they would rely on their years of experience and equipment that they had carefully staged along the route.